megastruktur/foundryvtt-blades-in-the-dark/README.md

 ![Editable items](readme-images/items.png)

 ## To be done
+- Bugfixes
+- Style improvements for the primal monsters
+- Dashboard sheet for the GM for easy tracking of past invasions, pocketed blowback and other game data
+- Explore the possible addition of context menus
+- Ability to drag skills into the macro bar for easy access
+- Quality of life improvements and limited automation
-- Graphical improvements
+- Evaluate user input for further improvements

 ## To be done in the far future
 - Add UA Content when it comes out (and after getting permission of course) ;)

 ## Troubleshooting
-- If you can't find the drag-n-dropped item, refer to the "All" tab on each sheet
+- If you cannot find the drag-n-dropped item, refer to the "All" tab on each sheet

 ## Credits
 - This work is based on Wicked Ones by Ben Nielson (http://b-design.io/) and Victor Costa, a huge **Thank You!** to both of them for letting us use the wonderful official written and graphical content from the book to fill our system with!